nizzaneela/Programming_error_explanation/README.md

-The [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf) describe the derivation of the Bayes factors over pages 11 to 14.
+The derivation of the Bayes factors is described over pages 11 to 14 of the [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf).
 The approach is set out on page 13:

 ![](approach.png)